Life Worth Living

 We all have our share of disappointments.
-Physical defects limit our activities.
+Our activities are limited by our physical capabilities.
 Family members need constant care.
-We feel trapped in a job or vocation because we lack expertise to take up other work.
+We feel trapped in a job because we lack expertise to take up other work.
 We spend money and go into debt hoping the next purchase will make life more tolerable.
 Our marriage has not proved to be what we had hoped.
 In vain we look for fulfillment and purpose.

-Is that all there is to life?
+Is this all there is to life?
 Should there not be something meaningful to give us satisfaction, something more permanent?
-Surely, there is a solution
+Surely, there is a solution.

 What Is Life?

-Life is a precious span of time allotted by the Creator.
-The Bible says it is like a shadow (1 Chronicles 29:15); as short-lived as grass and its flower (1 Peter 1:24); as fleeting as a vapor (James 4:14).
+Life is a precious span of time given to us by the Creator.
+The Bible says it is like a shadow (1 Chronicles 29:15); as short-lived as plants and flowers (1 Peter 1:24); and as fleeting as a vapor (James 4:14).

 Life is an opportunity but also a responsibility.
-We are unhappy whenever we violate the good we know we should do.
+We are unhappy whenever we go against the good we know we should do.
 Sin against our fellow man brings about uneasiness and guilt.
 Sin against ourselves has its destructive effects on our peace of mind.
 We feel responsible for our deeds.

-Most people have a sort of intuition that life figures into a larger picture than the few short years on earth.
-For many this means they need to recognize a higher spiritual power, a higher purpose at work in the universe.
+Most people have a feeling that life is part of a bigger picture than their few short years on earth.
+For many this means they need to recognize a higher spiritual power, a greater purpose at work in the universe.
 They may not always know who or what that is.

 The Abundant Life Is Available

 Jesus says in John 16:24, “Hitherto have ye asked nothing in my name: ask, and ye shall receive, that your joy may be full.”
 The joy that Jesus gives is not easily removed from a Christian’s heart.